hanurd25/hanurd25/README.md

 -->
 <!--#  ✨!
 -->
-###  About💬:
+###  About:
-I'm a cybernetics & robotics student in Trondheim 📍
+Cybernetics & robotics student in Trondheim 📍

-I have interests in fields like:
-- Control systems engineering
-- Data analytics
-- Machine learning

 On GitHub, I have repositories for data collection and analytics, with GitHub Actions, small games, and control systems engineering, to name a few.
 I currently work in an Ubuntu environment, which is reflected in the compatibility of several of my repositories.